-- 1. Facility Utilization - a) School boundary and geographic student choice assignment plans should result in facility utilizations in the 80 percent to 100 percent efficient range whenever possible. - b) Plans should be fiscally responsible to minimize capital and operating costs whenever feasible.
+1. Facility Utilization

+- a) School boundary and geographic student choice assignment plans should result in facility utilizations in the 80 percent to 100 percent efficient range whenever possible. - b) Plans should be fiscally responsible to minimize capital and operating costs whenever feasible.
 The geographic scope of the studies should be broad enough to realize economies in costs and provide long-range plans to address facility issues while preserving as much stability in school assignments as possible. - c) Shared use of a facility by more than one cluster may be the most feasible facility plan in some cases.
-In these cases, it is desirable for 25 percent or more of articulating enrollment to move on to each of the assigned upper-level schools. - 2.
-Demographic Characteristics of Student Population - a) School boundary and geographic student choice assignment plans should consider the impact of various options on the overall populations of affected schools.
-A school population consists of students assigned from a specific geographic attendance area.
+In these cases, it is desirable for 25 percent or more of articulating enrollment to move on to each of the assigned upper-level schools.

+2. Demographic Characteristics of Student Population

-- b) Where reasonable, school boundaries or geographic student choice assignment plans should promote the creation of a diverse student body in each of the affected schools.
-Data showing the impact of various options include the following factors: - (1) The racial/ethnic composition of the student population - (2) The socioeconomic composition of the student population as measured by participation in the federal FARMS program - (3) The level of English language learners as measured by enrollment in the ESOL program - (4) Other reliable demographic indicators, such as the mix of single family and multiple family dwellings, student mobility rates, and special education participation also may be considered where applicable and appropriate - 3.
-Geographic Proximity of Communities to Schools - a) In most cases, the geographic scope of elementary school and middle school boundary studies and geographic student choice assignment plan studies should be limited to the high school cluster area.
-For high schools, more than one high school may be studied. - b) In accordance with MCPS' emphasis on community involvement in schools, boundary and student choice area plans should give consideration to the creation of service areas that are, as much as practical, made up of contiguous communities surrounding the school.
-Walking access to the school should be maximized and transportation distances minimized when other factors do not require otherwise. - 4.
-Stability of School Assignments over Time - a) Boundaries and student choice assignment plans should result in stable assignments for as long a period as possible.
+- a) School boundary and geographic student choice assignment plans should consider the impact of various options on the overall populations of affected schools.
+A school population consists of students assigned from a specific geographic attendance area. - b) Where reasonable, school boundaries or geographic student choice assignment plans should promote the creation of a diverse student body in each of the affected schools.
+Data showing the impact of various options include the following factors: - (i) The racial/ethnic composition of the student population - (ii) The socioeconomic composition of the student population as measured by participation in the federal FARMS program - (iii) The level of English language learners as measured by enrollment in the ESOL program - (iv) Other reliable demographic indicators, such as the mix of single family and multiple family dwellings, student mobility rates, and special education participation also may be considered where applicable and appropriate plans should give consideration to the creation of service areas that are, as much as practical, made up of contiguous communities surrounding the school.
+Walking access to the school should be maximized and transportation distances minimized when other factors do not require otherwise.